 At UCU, students are strongly encouraged to take active roles both on and off the campus, whether it be organizing student activities, volunteering in the local neighborhood, participating in cultural or academic workshops, or playing sports.
 A unique spirit of community and participation at UCU means that students learn, develop and enjoy life both inside the classroom and outside it.

-All students graduate with a Utrecht University honors degree, either a Bachelor of Science or a Bachelor of Arts.
+All students graduate with a degree from Utrecht University, either a Bachelor of Science or a Bachelor of Arts.

 Learning is at the center of UCU education.
 Teaching is supposed to facilitate learning.
 The small-scale and interactive class format creates optimal opportunity for learning.
 Students write papers, give presentations, lead discussions about reading materials, engage in debate, work on assignments in small groups, analyze data and so on.
 They receive feedback on their work in order to improve their academic skills and levels of understanding.